wp-plugins/edd-thirdparty-bloglink/readme.txt

 = 1.0.1 =
 * Tested and updated stable tag for compliance with WordPress 4.0.
 * Added icons for WordPress plugin repository... cool!

+= 1.0.2 =
+* Tested and updated stable tag for WordPress 4.1.1